 - Basic life support skills, including effective chest compressions, use of a bag-mask device, and use of an AED.

 - Recognition and early management of respiratory and cardiac arrest.

 - Recognition and early management of peri-arrest conditions such as symptomatic bradycardia and tachycardia.

 - Effective communication as a member and leader of a resuscitation team.

 - Students must currently hold an American Heart Association Basic Life Support provider CPR card.

-The cost for TMCC's ACLS skills session is $100, which does not include the heart code online course product 15-1407.
+The cost for TMCC's ACLS skills session is $150 (which does not include the Heart Code online course).

-ACLS : Participants who complete the course and pass the written exam will receive a course completion card (credential), which is good for a two-year period.
+ACLS: Participants who complete the course will receive a course completion card (credential), which is good for a two-year period.
 This will come in the form of an eCard, which will be emailed to you.
 (If you have taken a prior course and have not yet received the card, please check your email's "spam" folder first, prior to contacting the instructor.)